The COVID-19 Vaccination Programme: key points

 I've received a letter about booking my vaccination appointment - what should I do?

-If you are unable to book an appointment using the details in the letter, don't worry.
-We have your details and we will contact you to invite you for an appointment very soon.
+If you are unable to book an appointment using the details in the letter, please call 119.

 When will I get my second dose?